Healthcare in Sweden

 Staying more than 12 months

-International students who have obtained a residence permit for 12 months or more can register in the Swedish population register to obtain a Swedish personal identity number.
-The personal identity number entitles you to the same patient fees as Swedish citizens for public health care.
-For questions about the Swedish health insurance please contact the Swedish social insurance agency,
+International students who have obtained a residence permit for 12 months or more, can register in the Swedish population register to obtain a Swedish personal identity number.
+The personal identity number entitles you to the same patient fees as Swedish citizens for public healthcare.
+For questions about the Swedish health insurance please contact the.

 c.
 Citizens of Algeria, Australia and the Quebec-region (Canada)